Skip to content

 Conda environments are a useful way to install packages with specific versions and dependencies.

 It is recommended to always use conda environments.
 By default, conda environments are located in ./conda/envs of $HOME.
+If you have created .condarc following the above steps, conda environment will be stored in other directories.

 conda create -n